-“[I saw] the lifestyle components of surfing and skateboarding, and the idea how those people seem to be a bit more creative and care more about quality.
-Seeing all of the speciality publications that were coming out of those industries had a hand in [the creation of META].
-I’d always think, ‘Why does motocross not have anything like this?'”
+“[I saw] the lifestyle components of surfing and skateboarding, and… I’d always think, ‘Why does motocross not have anything like this?'”

 I was on Instagram the other day and noticed my “discover” feed consisted of a couple things: the latest and greatest in reckless goonery on MX Fails, Carson Brown rode some sort of bike in his backyard again, Ronnie Mac stuck a dildo on his radiator shroud and Larry Enticer told me he slept with my mom.
 All hilarious things… well, for the most part.
 While you can’t help but enjoy the occasional “WORST MOTOCROSS CRASHES EVER 2018” compilation, at some point there needs to be a little bit of nuance in a sport packed with kids holding up the Shocker on the starting line before finishing mid-pack in 250 C. It’s important to have characters that poke fun, and we should never be caught taking ourselves too seriously, but we simply can’t afford to continually sell ourselves short.

 Motocross and motorcycles in general are a beautiful thing and deserve to be presented in a manner that reflects that.
 High level commentary, abstract ideas and art that portray what it means to ride.
 Compelling stories about legends come and gone that go beyond their life on a race track.
 Photos with such detail that they could be blown up in a museum.
 Videos fit for the big screen.

 In an arena starved for depth, Ben Giese and the team at META are out to drown us in it.